Slavko Kopač: Life in Paris

 In 1952, the gallerist Michel Tapié classified Kopač as the founder of a new direction in art, which he called art informel (informal art).
-Kopač's art was presented in 's studio and in a joint exhibition of a circle of artists who did not make a direction but spontaneously initiated a movement that Kopač's and Tapié's friend Michel Ragon called the Second Figuration.
+Kopač's art was presented in Paul Facchetti's studio and in a joint exhibition of a circle of artists who did not make a direction but spontaneously initiated a movement that Kopač's and Tapié's friend Michel Ragon called the Second Figuration.

 In 1953, Kopač exhibited his paintings, sculptures and ceramics in Breton's gallery À l'étoile scellée.
 In May, Kopač also got married and thereafter lived with his wife in Montmartre until his death.
 A year later, his only son Laurent was born.

 In 1957 Kopač met gallerist Alphonse Chave in Vence on the Côte d'Azur, a friend of Jean Dubuffet.
 In the same year, Chave organized an exhibition of Kopač's paintings in Galerie Chave which consisted of 78 works.

 In 1961, Kopač exhibited a large number of paintings, drawings and sculptures in Galerie Mona Lisa (in Paris).
 Michel Ragon and wrote essays for the exhibition catalog, expressing their admiration for Kopač's art.

 During the spring of 1963, Kopač exhibited at the Mona Lisa Gallery for the second time.
 On its occasion, Radovan Ivšić wrote:

 Every knot in a tree can be a windmill, a starfish or an eye.
 An eye restless or smiling?
 A shadow or a reflection of anthracite? ...
 And if he found a bomb on his wanderings, I would bet he would raise it to make an egg out of it, a spring egg.

 Kopač initiated and helped organize Dubuffet's exhibition in Zagreb, which was held in 1964 at the Gallery of Contemporary Art.

 In late 1968, Kopač went to the United States to open his first overseas exhibition, in Louisville, Kentucky.

 Together with Dubuffet, in 1975 and 1976 Kopač organized the transport of the Art Brut collection to Switzerland, where the collection would be stored and presented to the public.
 They become Directors of the collection and from then on went to the board meetings once a year.